FriendUPCloud/friendup/ConfiguringFriendOS.md

 ========

 The Friend OS configuration file is located in your build/cfg/cfg.ini file.
-If you do not have such a file, you have got a broken installation.
+If you do not have such a file, copy the build/cfg/cfg.ini.example and modify it.
 The config file is sectioned, so here is a description of configuration options along with what they mean.
 If you wonder about config file formatting rules, please take a look here for the *ini* format.